etienne-martin/react-portal-hook/README.md

 **Example** - Modals:

-By default, portals will be rendered in `document.body`.
+By default, portals will be appended to `document.body`.

 [Demo](https://codesandbox.io/s/react-portal-hook-modal-example-iow95)